 In addition to supporting or joining an established union you also have the right to discuss work conditions with your co-workers and take steps collectively to improve work conditions and terms of employment, such as scheduling, pay, benefits and job duties.
 Your employer may not take any negative action against you or your job for discussing your job and work conditions with your co-workers.
 Your rights are protected away from work and online through social media.

 Employers sometimes feel they have better odds terminating or otherwise retaliating against employees who work together but do not involve a union.
 A common thought is if a few employees have started working together it will only be a matter of time before other employees join or somebody contacts a union.
 So the employer will try to stop your efforts right from the start.
 This is not legal.
-If this happens to you then you should contact Fort Worth and Dallas labor lawyer Adam Kielich and The Kielich Law Firm to discuss your rights and how to best protect your job.

 What does a labor attorney do?
 Remedies when employers violate these rights in Texas